Telehealth Services: What Problems Do They Solve in Healthcare

-For example, residents of a small town in the United States may have a handful of primary care doctors in their area.
-When it comes to standard appointments, such as annual exams or a case of the flu in the winter, a primary care physician is more than adequate.
+For example, residents of a small town in the U.S. may have a handful of primary care providers in their area.
+When it comes to standard office visits, such as annual exams or flu care in the winter, a primary care physician is more than adequate.

-But when a patient needs to be treated for a more complex condition—cancer or diabetes, for example—it is likely that their PCP will need to refer them to a specialist in the closest city.
+But when a patient needs to be treated for a more complex condition—cancer, heart disease, or diabetes, for example—it’s likely that their PCP will need to refer them to a specialist in the closest city.
 In such a case, visiting a specialist could mean commuting over an hour each way to receive necessary care.

 Telehealth uses digital communication technologies to help clinicians provide healthcare services at a distance.
-This can save the patient time and money they would otherwise be spending on transportation.
-In addition to real-time telemedicine appointments and consultations, telehealth can also help rural patients attend peer support meetings, educational courses, and other beneficial programs—all from their living rooms.
+This can save the patient money and time that they would otherwise spend on transportation.
+In addition to real-time virtual visits via video conferencing, telehealth can also help patients in rural areas attend peer support meetings, seminars, and other beneficial programs—all from their living rooms.

-Telehealth can help people affected by social determinants of health work with specialists
+Telehealth can connect people affected by social determinants to specialists

-Any healthcare organization that is implementing telehealth measures needs to address the social determinants of health (SDoH), or conditions in the environments that people live, work, and play.
-It is important for healthcare providers to address SDoH—especially when it comes to telehealth solutions, as they are, by nature, more accessible and adaptable to different environments and conditions.
+Any healthcare organization that is implementing telehealth measures needs to address the social determinants of health (SDoH)—or conditions in living, working, and playing environments that affect access to healthcare.
+Telehealth technologies are, by nature, more accessible and adaptable to various environments and conditions.

 Access to health services and care

 Access to health services and care is one social determinant of health.
 Patients in rural areas that must overcome obstacles when seeking specialized healthcare are a perfect example of how SDoH can severely impede a person’s ability to get adequate care.
-As discussed in the previous section, for a patient living in a remote, rural community, telehealth might be their only hope for getting necessary, high-quality healthcare.
+For a patient living in a remote, rural community, telehealth might be their only hope to get desperately needed quality healthcare.

 Access to transportation

 Telehealth presents a unique solution for other social determinants of health, too.
-Access to transport is a huge impediment when it comes to making the trip to a doctor’s appointment.
-If a patient does not have access to a car or a public transportation route that will bring them to and from their appointment in a timely manner, they may not be able to meet with their healthcare provider to receive necessary care.
-Not to mention people whose condition, itself, makes it difficult for them to emerge from their homes.
+Lack of transportation access is a huge healthcare impediment.
+If people do not have access to cars or public transportation, they may not be able to meet with their healthcare providers to receive necessary care; some patients’ conditions make it difficult to leave home.

-Telehealth services can solve this problem entirely with convenient, real-time consultations via video chat or phone.
-Patients don’t need to visit the healthcare facility for their appointment—they can just call in from their houses.
-With remote patient monitoring technology, clinicians can even track their patients’ health data to make sure they are healthy.
+Telehealth technologies can solve this problem with convenient, real-time consultations through video conferencing or smartphone chat.
+Patients don’t need to attend an office visit in a healthcare facility—they can just call in from home or work.
+With remote patient monitoring technology, clinicians can even track their patients’ medical information 24/7.

-Poverty plays a huge role in a patient’s ability to show up to important appointments and consultations.
-If a person cannot afford to take time off from work so they can see their physician, they may never be able to get treatment for their illness or injury.
-Beyond that, lack of health insurance is enough for people to refrain from visiting the doctor so they can avoid incredibly high medical bills that could put them in debt.
+Poverty can impede a patient’s ability to show up to important office visits and consultations.
+If a person can’t afford to take time off from work, they may never be able to get treatment for their injury or illness.
+Lack of health insurance is enough to keep people from visiting a healthcare provider altogether—incredibly high medical bills could put them in debt.

-Real-time virtual healthcare consultations are significantly cheaper than in-person appointments for both the patient and the provider.
+Real-time virtual video conferencing is significantly cheaper than in-person visits—for both patient and provider.
 Because it is an extremely cost-effective solution, telehealth is a wonderful alternative to in-office care when addressing the social determinants of health.

-Telehealth helps people get medical care—even in national or state emergencies
+Telehealth provides medical care in national or state emergencies

-In times of national and state emergencies, healthcare providers are on the frontlines, treating patients who need them in the midst of a natural disaster, outbreak, or any other crisis they are facing.
-Healthcare systems need to be prepared to not only provide care to these patients, but withstand the damage caused by the emergency, itself.
+In times of national and state emergencies, healthcare providers are on the frontlines—treating patients in the midst of natural disasters, pandemic outbreaks, or any other crises.
+Healthcare systems need to be prepared to not only provide care, but withstand the damage caused by the crisis.

-Telehealth serves a meaningful purpose in times of crisis: to create equivalency across all systems, no matter how damaged or overwhelmed health systems are by the influx of patients and medical needs.
-Telehealth networks can stay up and running, even if major power sources and communication channels go down.
-Technology used by first responders has advanced far beyond the standard walkie-talkies of the past!
+Telehealth serves a meaningful purpose in times of crisis: to create equivalency across all systems, no matter how damaged or overwhelmed health systems are by the influx of patients.
+Telehealth technologies can function even if major power sources and communication channels go down.
+The technology used by first responders has advanced far beyond the standard walkie-talkies of the past.

-In the midst of the COVID-19 outbreak, state and national governments were forced to swiftly adjust healthcare models to include virtual healthcare solutions in order to provide accessible, quality care that prevents the spread of the virus and is delivered in a timely fashion.
-While telehealth technology has been available to us for a decade or more, we had not yet been in a position where it was the best possible solution for such a large number of patients for so many different conditions at one time—until now.
+In the midst of the COVID-19 pandemic, state and national governments were forced to swiftly adjust healthcare models to include virtual healthcare solutions.
+These provide accessible, quality care that prevents the spread of the virus and gets delivered in a timely fashion.
+While telehealth technology has been available to us for over a decade, we had not yet tapped it as the best possible solution for such a large number of patients and for so many different conditions at one time—until now.

 Following President Trump’s emergency declaration, regulatory flexibilities have been granted under the Coronavirus Preparedness and Response Supplemental Appropriations Act to waive certain Medicare restrictions and regulations regarding telehealth services.

-In other words, while coverage for this type of care was previously limited, there will now be more coverage when it comes to doctors’ visits via this virtual solution—where services can be provided by physicians and a range of other healthcare providers.
-These professionals include nurse practitioners, clinical psychologists, and licensed clinical social workers.
-Given the social distancing measures and stay-at-home orders that are currently in place across the country, this expansion allows clinicians to provide care that would not have otherwise been possible.
+While coverage for this type of care was previously limited, now more virtual visits via telehealth technologies can be provided by a range of healthcare providers—and covered by insurance.
+These health care professionals include nurse practitioners, clinical psychologists, and licensed clinical social workers.
+Given the social distancing measures and stay-at-home orders necessary during a global pandemic, this benefit expansion allows clinicians to provide care that would not have been possible otherwise.

-For healthcare providers, telehealth technology can provide countless significant benefits during the COVID-19 outbreak, including:
+For healthcare providers, telehealth technologies can provide countless benefits during the COVID-19 outbreak, including: